Kjeff35/java-il-week1-lab/README.md

 3. Main:
 - The entry point for testing the validation.
 It demonstrates how to use the Validator class with various types of data and corresponding predicates.

+## oop-exercise-5
+A simple in-memory cache using ConcurrentHashMap to store key-value pairs with thread safety considerations.

+## oop-exercise-6
+Process a Collection using Stream API and Custom Comparator

+## exception-handling-exercise-1
+Handling Checked and Unchecked Exceptions

+## exception-handling-exercise-2
+Utilizing Nested Try-Catch Blocks

+## exception-handling-exercise-3
+Releasing Resources with finally Block

+## exception-handling-exercise-4
+Creating a Custom Exception

+## concurrency-exercise-1
+Implement a Thread Pool for Image Processing

+## concurrency-exercise-2
+Leverage ConcurrentHashMap for Thread-Safe Caching

+## concurrency-exercise-3
+Synchronized Block for Updating a Shared Counter

+## concurrency-exercise-4
+Deadlock Example and Prevention